ohcee/veil-mining-hub/README.md

 # Veil Mining Hub

-A simple, community-run web hub to make Veil mining as **copy/paste** as possible.
+A simple web hub to make Veil mining as **copy/paste** as possible.

 Use it here (no install needed): https://ohcee.github.io/veil-mining-hub/